adrienpessu/micronaut-auth0-sample/README.md

 Also add Micronaut JWT support `micronaut-security-jwt` dependencies:

 > This guide uses Thymeleaf and the Micronaut Security integration module for the view layer.
-If you are using a different view technology, the Spring Micronaut configuration and components remain the same.
+If you are using a different view technology, the Micronaut security configuration and components remain the same.

 If you are using Gradle, you can include these dependencies to your project
 ```groovy